DenizOrsel/webapp-react-cryptotracker/README.md

+## Prerequisite

+Make sure you added your own API keys from RapidApi.com for Coinranking and Bing News Search into /src/services/cryptoApi.js & /src/services/cryptoNewsApi.js

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Important

-Make sure you added your own API keys from RapidApi.com for Coinranking and Bing News Search into /src/services/cryptoApi.js & /src/services/cryptoNewsApi.js

 ## Available Scripts